Internal, External and Terminal Ballistics: Basics

 Terminal ballistics: penetration, cavity and energy transfer

 Terminal ballistics begins at target contact.
 For wound ballistics, the international standard test medium is 10 percent ordnance gelatin at 4 °C, which approximates the density and elastic response of muscle tissue.
-The FBI 10-shot protocol and the Fackler wound-profile diagrams are the reference framework most syllabi quote.
+The FBI 10-shot protocol and the Fackler wound-profile diagrams are the standard reference framework for wound ballistic evaluation.

 Penetration depth.
 The straight-line distance the bullet travels through the medium before stopping.
 FBI service-ammunition criteria require 12 to 18 inch (30 to 46 cm) penetration in calibrated gelatin for handgun duty.
 DRDO ARDE Pune and the Army Small Arms Wing run similar gelatin trials for Indian service rounds.